loveencounterflow/gaps-and-islands/inputs/coffeescript-infinite-proxies.md

   or all properties of a given object;

-* an **infinite proxy** (or, more precisely, an **infinite-chain proxy**) is a proxy that allows building arbitrarily deep 'as hoc' chains of properties on a managed object.
+* an **infinite proxy** (or, more precisely, an **infinite-chain proxy**) is a proxy that allows building arbitrarily deep 'ad hoc' chains of properties on a managed object.

 * Below we show a partial implementation for a proxy inspired by [`webdiscus/ansis`](https://github.com/webdiscus/ansis), a CLI color library that enables users to write,